ewang2002/ewang2002/README.md

 $$\boxed{\texttt{println!("Hello World! 🙃");}}$$
 Hello there!
 I'm Edward, currently a third year undergraduate student at the [University of California San Diego](http://ucsd.edu/) studying [Mathematics-Computer Science](https://math.ucsd.edu/students/undergraduate/ma30-math-computer-science-b-s/) in the [Mathematics](https://math.ucsd.edu/) department.

-I'm interested in computer science education -- primarily helping students get into the field of computer science -- as well as creating (and breaking) somewhat interesting projects.
+I'm interested in computer science education (e.g., getting more people into computer science!) and have some interest in programming language & compiler design.
+In terms of software engineering, I'm generally interested in backend development and possibly mobile development (really, anything that doesn't involve front-end development).

 Currently:
 - I will be an [instructional assistant](https://cse.ucsd.edu/undergraduate/undergraduate-tutors) for an introduction to programming course in the Fall 2022 quarter.
 This will be my **fifth** time being an instructional assistant.